 GO terms enriched among the mRNAs which become more abundant only early in infection are, e.g., “stem cell population maintenance”, “mRNA processing”, and “cell cycle G2/M transition”, also indicating changes in the epithelium.
 In addition, terms such as “regulation of response to food” and “negative regulation of appetite” are enriched.
 A somewhat unexpected term, “photoreceptor cell development”, (and similar terms pointing towards visual perception) is supported, among others, by the gene mechanistic target of rapamycin, mTOR.
 The mTOR signaling pathway is known as an amino acid sensor (e.g. Wellen and Thompson 2010; Laplante and Sabatini 2013; Gallinetti, Harputlugil, and Mitchell 2013) and it is therefore perceivable that it is involved in the regulation of food responses in E. falciformis infections.
 Weight losses and malnutrition are generally common during parasitic infections (e.g. Preston-Mafham and Sykes 1970; Stephenson, Latham, and Ottesen 2000; Aloisio et al. 2006), also in Eimeria spp. (e.g. Sharman et al. 2010; Stange et al. 2012) and weight loss was also seen in this study (SI file xx).

 Interestingly, in T- and B- cell deficient hosts, the same four groups of genes described above (1-4, figure 2b) show no differences between infected and non-infected animals.
 In two of these gene sets, all immune deficient mice - also infected ones - are most similar to non-infected immune competent control animals (1 and 4).
 These genes are the ones enriched for, e.g., regulation of IL-1 and IL-6, TGFβ, TNF, EGF, Notch receptor, and calcineurin-NFAT signaling (cluster 4) and, e.g., stem cell population maintenance, terms for cell cycle regulation and several RNA-processing related terms (cluster 1).
 In one gene set (cluster 3), all immune deficient animals’ mRNA profile is most similar to infected immune competent animals.
 Apparently, T and B cell deficient mice have similarities with infected wild-types for mRNAs linked to GO-terms for neuron differentiation and regulation and several metabolic processes.
-The pattern in cluster 3 suggests that these mRNAs have a high abundance in healthy wild-type animals in a T or B cell dependent fashion, since levels are low in T and B cell (maturation) deficient mice independent of infection. ag
+The pattern in cluster 3 suggests that these mRNAs have a high abundance in healthy wild-type animals in a T or B cell dependent fashion, since levels are low in T and B cell (maturation) deficient mice independent of infection.
+Such differences in Rag1-/- mice [are expected and have been reported (ref)/ are unexpected and have to our knowledge not been reported before.]

 Adaptive immune responses characterize late infection